-Milling machines that are used by Promar are set up specifically for blocks.
-The Winona Van Norman M3000 machines are used for their variable feed rate, which is essential to acquire proper Ra finish for each block.
-Ra finish determination is based on the type of block, be it aluminum or cast iron, and by the type of gasket used for each specific application.
-These machines utilize CBN (cubic boron nitride) cutters, which are second in hardness only to a diamond.
-During the cutting process heat from friction is absorbed and carried off by the discarded metal chips thus resulting in improved accuracy and excellent surface finish.
+Promar uses this machine to resurface the decks through the milling process, bore the cylinders, chamfer the top of the cylinders, as well as line boring blocks and cylinder heads with our 90 degree boring head.
+With position repeatability within .0001", there is no machine more accurate than ours.
+When milling a block it is essential to acquire proper Ra finish for each block.
+This machine is set up to automatically determine Ra finish based on the type of block, be it aluminum or cast iron, and by the type of gasket used for each specific application.
+When milling we utilize CBN (cubic boron nitride) cutters, which are second in hardness only to a diamond.
 The surface finish is then checked by using the Mitutoyo SJ-301.
 The Mitutoyo SJ-301 is utilized twice, once after resurfacing and again before final assembly Promar insures proper measurement of Ra by using the SJ-301.
-The next process of engine block remanufacturing is rod reconditioning.

 The ideal equipment for precision rod reconditioning and pin fitting is the Sunnen LBB-1600 Hone, which measures accuracy within .0001".
 This hone method is preferred all over the world for its ability to produce a round and straight honed bore equal to or better than the manufacturer's new rods.

 All high performance engines are fitted with ARP high strength bolts and nuts prior to rod reconditioning.
 Once reconditioning of the rods is accomplished the next step of engine restoration is honing of the cylinders.